-The Rosenberg Gallery is located in the lobby of the Kraushaar Auditorium, a 900+ seat theater, and the 223-seat Merrick Hall.
-Art exhibits have been mounted here since 1962, and the gallery was renovated and renamed the Rosenberg Gallery in 1982, after Ruth Blaustein Rosenberg, Goucher Class of 1921.
-Operated under the auspices of Goucher's Art and Art History Department, the gallery presents five exhibits each academic year.
+The Rosenberg Gallery is located in the lobby of the 900+ seat Kraushaar Auditorium and the 223-seat Merrick Lecture Hall.
+Art exhibits have been mounted here since 1962, and the gallery was renovated and renamed the Rosenberg Gallery in 1982, after Ruth Blaustein Rosenberg ’21.
+Operated under the auspices of Goucher’s Art and Art History programs, the gallery presents five exhibits each academic year.

 We are committed to exhibiting the work of artists who do not have the opportunity to have solo showings in commercial galleries in Baltimore, with a special interest in providing opportunities for artists who are women, members of ethnic or racial minorities, or who live in rural areas of Maryland.

 The gallery frequently exhibits artists from other parts of our region alongside Baltimore-area artists to help bring these artistic communities closer together and promote the exchange of ideas and information.
 Artists using innovative and unfamiliar techniques and artists whose work addresses contemporary concerns, both aesthetically and in terms of content, are given a chance to reach a broader audience, and, in turn, the audience is given a chance to expand its understanding and awareness of contemporary art.
 For students, the gallery activities are a component of a liberal education, providing a place to learn about contemporary art and meet working artists.

 The Rosenberg Gallery program is funded with the assistance of grants from the Maryland State Arts Council, an agency funded by the State of Maryland and the NEA and the Baltimore County Commission on the Arts and Sciences.

 Exhibit Dates: February 1 to March 14, 2020